-In Case Povrv-57/18 (Annex 2), the Općinski sud u Novom Zagrebu (Municipal Court, New Zagreb) dismissed an application for enforcement and annulled a writ of execution issued by a notary with reference to the judgment of the Court in Case C-551/15, giving the following reasons: '[...] the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary who, as indicated above, cannot be regarded as a court or tribunal.
-Those considerations support the conclusion that the abovementioned writ is issued by an authority with an absolute lack of jurisdiction and that, in consequence, the rules on absolute lack of jurisdiction apply.
+In Case Povrv-57/18 (Annex 2), the Općinski sud u Novom Zagrebu (Municipal Court, New Zagreb) held that an application for enforcement was inadmissible and annulled a writ of execution issued by a notary with reference to the judgment of the Court of Justice of the European Union in Case C-551/15, giving the following reasons: '[...] the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary who, as indicated above, cannot be regarded as a court or tribunal.
+Those considerations support the conclusion that the abovementioned writ was issued by an authority with an absolute lack of jurisdiction and that, in consequence, the rules on absolute lack of jurisdiction apply.
 Accordingly, the referring court cannot accept measures taken by an authority absolutely lacking in jurisdiction, which is why it is not possible to continue the opposition proceedings brought against the writ of execution.
 Therefore, what is invalid ab initio may not become valid or be validated in the course of the procedure, since this would be contrary to the principle of equality of arms'.

-By contrast, by order No Gž Ovr-645/2018 (Annex 3), the Županijski sud u Puli (County Court, Pula, Croatia) annulled the decision in Povrv-57/18 on the following grounds: '[...] the position of the court of first instance on notaries' lack of jurisdiction in procedures for the adoption of a writ of execution based on an authentic document is incorrect, since their jurisdiction is laid down in the provisions of Title 26 of the OZ (Narodne novine No 112/12, 25/13, 93/14, 55/16 and 73/17).
-The notary thus acted lawfully where, in accordance with the provisions of Article 282 of the OZ, following the opposition lodged by the party against whom enforcement is sought challenging the writ of execution issued by that notary on the basis of an authentic document, he forwarded the papers in the case to the court of first instance for it to rule on the opposition proceedings as the court with jurisdiction.
-At that stage of the procedure, in a case in which the party against whom enforcement is sought is domiciled in the Republic of Croatia, in the territory falling within the jurisdiction of the court of first instance, that court should have, under Article 282(3) of the OZ, ruled on the opposition lodged by that party pursuant to Articles 57 and 58 of the OZ and delivered a decision in accordance with those provisions.
-Given that, by misapplying the provisions of Article 16 ZPP [Zakon o parničnom potupku (Code of Civil Procedure)], it rejected the application for enforcement and annulled in its entirety the writ of execution based on an authentic document on the ground of the notary's absolute lack of jurisdiction, it infringed essential procedural requirements, as set out in Article 354(1), which is the result of that misapplication of Article 16 of the ZPP, and Article 21(1) of the OZ, which was pleaded on appeal [...]'.
+By contrast, by order No Gž Ovr-645/2018 (Annex 3), the Županijski sud u Puli (County Court, Pula, Croatia) annulled the decision in Povrv-57/18 on the following grounds: '[...] the position of the court of first instance on notaries' lack of jurisdiction in procedures for the adoption of a writ of execution based on an authentic document is incorrect, since their jurisdiction is laid down in the provisions of Title 26 of the Ovršni zakon (Law on enforcement) (Narodne novine Nos 112/12, 25/13, 93/14, 55/16 and 73/17; 'the OZ').
+The notary thus acted lawfully where, in accordance with the provisions of Article 282 of the OZ, as a result of the opposition lodged by the party against whom enforcement is sought challenging the writ of execution issued by that notary on the basis of an authentic document, he forwarded the papers in the case to the court of first instance for it to rule on the opposition proceedings as the court with jurisdiction.
+At that stage of the procedure, in a case in which the party against whom enforcement is sought is domiciled in the Republic of Croatia, in the territory falling within the jurisdiction of the court of first instance, that court should have, under Article 282(3) of the OZ, ruled on the opposition lodged by that party pursuant to Articles 57 and 58 of the OZ and should have delivered a decision in accordance with those provisions.
+Given that, by misapplying the provisions of Article 16 ZPP (Zakon o parničnom potupku) (Code of Civil Procedure), it rejected the application for enforcement and annulled in its entirety the writ of execution based on an authentic document on the ground of the notary's absolute lack of jurisdiction, that court infringed essential procedural requirements, as set out in Article 354(1), which is the result of that misapplication of Article 16 of the ZPP, and Article 21(1) of the OZ [...], which was pleaded on appeal'.

 Therefore, the Županijski sud u Puli (County Court, Pula) considers that the effects of the part of the notary's writ ordering the party against whom enforcement is sought to make the payment at issue may be maintained.
-[Or.4]